 Blog Overview: Ignoring Fire Safety Has Consequences

-A Nottingham takeaway owner recently received a serious fine for failing to meet basic fire safety responsibilities.
-They had put their staff, property, and customers at serious risk.
-The fine was a reminder that ignoring fire safety has consequences.
-Fire protection is a commitment but it doesn’t need to be complicated.
+A Nottingham takeaway owner recently received a serious fine for breaching multiple fire protection requirements, putting their staff, property, and customers at serious risk.
+Ultimately it revelaed how fire protection is a commitment.
+However, it doesn’t need to be complicated.
 Long-term fire safety includes:

 - Installing and maintaining fire alarm systems